paarth-sharma/rush/README.md

 For now the shell includes a very basic support for pipes.

 - [x] Piping output of one function into other functions using `` | `` symbol

+# To be added

+- [ ] Top and Bottom arrow command selection based on most recent
+- [ ] Tab/Right arrow complete
+- [ ] Command history
+- [ ] Sugegstions for auto complete